sbruno/visual-mock-zendesk-api/src/docs/running_tests.md

 ## Tests

-To run tests,
+To run tests, (the current directory must be as shown below)

 ```
 cd path/to/visual-mock-zendesk-api/src
 npm start

 (in another console)
 cd path/to/visual-mock-zendesk-api/src
 cd test
+python3 -m pip install requests
 python3 run_test.py

 ```

-Can edit test_helpers.py and flip hitEndpointEndingWithJson and replayRecordedResponses to check tests pass with those flipped as well.
+You can edit test_helpers.py and flip hitEndpointEndingWithJson and replayRecordedResponses.
+The tests should pass with any combination of those settings being True/False.